ND Filters for Autel EVO Nano by FORFOCUS

 ND4 2 f-stops 25% Minor reduction in brightness

 The first screenshot below was taken without an ND filter, ISO of 100, an aperture of f/1.9 (fixed on Nano+), and a shutter speed of 1/4000 seconds.
 The second picture was taken using the ND16 filter, the third one with ND64, and the fourth one with ND1000 filter.
-With ISO and aperture remaining the same, the shutter speed modifies to 1/200 seconds in the case of ND16, 1/60 seconds for ND64, and 1/3 for the ND1000.
+With ISO and aperture remaining the same, the shutter speed modifies to 1/200 seconds in the case of ND16, 1/60 seconds for ND64, and 1/3 for ND1000.

 Without ND Filter